 - Zekate House – Gjirokastër.
 Traditional residential house in Gjirokastër, built in 1812.
 Impressive example of local architecture with Ottoman influence.

 Albania is breathtakingly beautiful… and too little known although it is next to such giants in the world of tourism as Italy and Greece.
-There are some Albanian landmarks which are known better, e.g. ruins in Butrint and Old City of Gjirokastër but it seems – there is a lot more in Albania that tourist guidebooks and Internet tells us…
+There are some Albanian landmarks which are known better, e.g. ruins in Butrint and Old City of Gjirokastër but it seems – there is a lot more in Albania that tourist guidebooks and the Internet tells us…

 Most impressive landmarks in Albania are:

 - Castles and fortifications.
-Stone fortifications in this country were built by everyone: Illyrians, Greeks, Romans, Venetians, Osmans, Communists and others.
+Stone fortifications in this country were built by everyone: Illyrians, Greeks, Romans, Venetians, Osmans, Communists, and others.
 Some of these castles have recorded the tumultuous history of this country, such as Berat Castle and Krujë Castle.

 - Ancient Illyrian – Greek towns.
 In the times of Ancient Greece and Rome here existed several splendid towns – Apollonia, Buthrotum (Butrint) and some more.
 Ruins of these cities provide insight into the life of ancient people.